 WildLine Hangebruke isn’t like the usual suspension bridge.
 While traditional hanging bridges sag, creating a curve that opens upward, WildLine Hangebruke does the opposite.

-That’s why before you make your first step on the bridge, you would not see the other end, but you see the middle instead.
+That’s why before you make your first step on the bridge, you cannot see the other end, but you see the middle instead.
 As you start walking through the bridge, you get better views of the verdant meadows.

 You also see spruce trees point up to you, which is a pretty amusing thing to see.

 The entrance fee to WildLine Hangebruke is 9 EUR for adults and 7 for kids.
 It is open from 9 a.m. to 4.30 p.m.
 (4 p.m. during the winter season).
-You can check the official website of WildLine for more information.
-You can check the exact location of WildLine Hangebruke on the map posted a while ago.
+Check the official website of WildLine for more information.

 Go Inside the Largest Cuckoo Clock

-Indeed, visiting the Largest Cuckoo Clock is one of the special things visitors do in the Black Forest.
-It is so big that you can walk inside.
+Visiting the Largest Cuckoo Clock is one of the things visitors do in the Black Forest.
+It is really special, and it is so big that you can walk inside.

 The largest cuckoo clock is a masterpiece of traditional craftsmanship.
 It has a cuckoo that’s 4.5 meters tall and a pendulum 8 meters long.
 It’s taller than most of us, impressive, eh?

 Millennials, and Generation X readers, have you ever wondered how our mechanical watches work?
 (GenZ-ers won’t relate!
 Just kidding, LOL) Going inside the largest cuckoo clock will show you how a clockwork operates.
-What’s even more fantastic is, you’ll feel that you are the Antman!
+What’s even more fantastic is that you’ll feel that you are the Antman!